Royal Hibernian Marine School: New building

 The school originally operated from a leased coach-house and inn building near the junction of Ringsend and Irishtown named 'The Sign of the Merrion' which it leased from Richard FitzWilliam, 6th Viscount FitzWilliam via his agent Bryan Fagan of Usher's Quay and later his wife Elizabeth 'the widow' Fagan after his death in January 1761 and later again from their daughter, Barbara Verschoyle.

 In 1769, the governors of the school leased a plot of land on Sir John Rogerson's Quay from the estate of Luke Gardiner for a term of £70 per annum.

+In 1769, a proposed design for a new school was exhibited by Francis Sandys with the Society of Artists in Ireland.

-From various sources including parliament and private donors, the governors of the school managed to raise enough funds to construct the new building between 1770 and 1773.
+From various sources including Parliament, £50 from Dublin Corporation and from a variety of private donors, the governors of the school managed to raise enough funds to construct the new building between 1770 and 1773.
 It was one of the first large buildings to be constructed on the recently completed quay.
 It was a functional Georgian building of 3 storeys over basement of 7 bays with matching single-storey wings and contained a rusticated raised ground floor.

 One of the school wings operated as a chapel while the other operated as a school room with the main building housing the children.

 Most sources attribute the building's design to the architect Thomas Cooley, while others attribute it to Thomas Ivory.

 An image of the building standing on the quay features in James Malton's illustrations titled A Picturesque and Descriptive View of the City of Dublin drawn in about 1790 not long after the building was erected.

-The building operated as the offices of the B&I Line for a number of years as well as the offices of a cold storage company before being demolished in 1979.
+The building operated as the offices of the B&I Line for a number of years as well as the offices of the National Ice and Cold Storage Company Limited before being demolished around the year 1979.